niklasramo/mezr/README.md

 * **target** &nbsp;&mdash;&nbsp; *element / window / document / array / object*
   * Defines which element the element is positioned relative to.
   * Default: `null`
-  * Element: the element's edge is considered to be "border".
+  * Element: the element's edge is considered to be 'border'.
   * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
-* **elementJoint** &nbsp;&mdash;&nbsp; *string*
-  * The joint of the element that should be connected to the target's joint.
-  * Default: `"left top"`
-  * The syntax is "horizontal vertical" .
-    * Describe horizontal position with `"left"`, `"center"` and `"right"`.
-    * Describe vertical position with `"top"`, `"center"` and `"bottom"`.
-* **targetJoint** &nbsp;&mdash;&nbsp; *string*
+* **position** &nbsp;&mdash;&nbsp; *string*
-  * The joint of the target that should be connected to the element's joint.
+  * Define the attachment joint.
-  * Default: `"left top"`
+  * Default: `'left top left top'`
-  * The syntax is "horizontal vertical" .
+  * The syntax is 'elementX elementY targetX targetY' .
-    * Describe horizontal position with `"left"`, `"center"` and `"right"`.
+    * Describe horizontal position with `'left'`, `'center'` and `'right'`.
-    * Describe vertical position with `"top"`, `"center"` and `"bottom"`.
+    * Describe vertical position with `'top'`, `'center'` and `'bottom'`.
-* **container** &nbsp;&mdash;&nbsp; *element / window / document / array / object*
-  * Defines an optional container element/area that is used for collision detection.
-Basically this element/area defines the boundaries for the positioning while the `options.onCollision` defines what to do if the element is about to be positioned past the boundaries.
-  * Default: `null`
-  * Element: the element's edge is considered to be "border".
-  * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
-  * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
-* **onCollision** &nbsp;&mdash;&nbsp; *string / object / null*
-  * Defines how the collisions are handled per each side when a container element/area (`options.container`) is defined.
-The option expects an object that has left, right, top and bottom properties set, representing the sides of the target element.
-Alternatively you can provide a string value which will be normalized to an object automatically.
-For example, `"push"` will become `{left: 'push', right: 'push', top: 'push', bottom: 'push'}` and `"push none"` will become `{left: 'push', right: 'push', top: 'none', bottom: 'none'}`.
-  * Default: `{left: 'push', right: 'push', top: 'push', bottom: 'push'}`
-  * Acceptable values for each side are `"none"`, `"push"` and `"forcePush"`.
-    * `"none"` will ignore containment for the specific side.
-    * `"push"` tries to keep the targeted side of the target element within the container element's boundaries.
-    * If the container element is smaller than the target element and you want to make sure that a specific side will always be pushed fully inside the container element's area you can use `"forcePush"`.
 * **offsetX** &nbsp;&mdash;&nbsp; *number / string*
   * An optional horizontal offset in pixels or in percentages.
 A number is always considered as a pixel value.
-A string is considered as a percentage value when it contains '%', e.g. `"50%"`.
+A string is considered as a percentage value when it contains '%', e.g. `'50%'`.
 The percentage values are relative to the target element's width.
-For example if the target element's width is 50 pixels a value of `"100%"` would push the element 50 pixels to the right.
+For example if the target element's width is 50 pixels a value of `'100%'` would push the element 50 pixels to the right.
   * Default: `0`
 * **offsetY** &nbsp;&mdash;&nbsp; *number / string*
   * An optional vertical offset in pixels or in percentages.
 A number is always considered as a pixel value.
-A string is considered as a percentage value when it contains '%', e.g. `"50%"`.
+A string is considered as a percentage value when it contains '%', e.g. `'50%'`.
 The percentage values are relative to the target element's height.
-For example if the target element's height is 50 pixels a value of `"100%"` would push down the element 50 pixels.
+For example if the target element's height is 50 pixels a value of `'100%'` would push down the element 50 pixels.
   * Default: `0`
+* **contain** &nbsp;&mdash;&nbsp; *null / object*
+  * Defines an optional container element/area that is used for restricting the element's positioning.
+  * Default: `null`
+* **contain.within** &nbsp;&mdash;&nbsp; *element / window / document / array / object*
+  * The container element/area.
+  * Default: `null`
+  * Element: the element's edge is considered to be 'border'.
+  * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
+  * Object: must have width, height, left and top properties with numeric values (e.g. `{width: 10, height: 20, left: 15, top: -10}`).
+* **contain.onCollision** &nbsp;&mdash;&nbsp; *string / object / null*
+  * Defines what to do when the element collides with the container's edges.
+  * Default: `'none'`
+  * For maximum control you can provide an object with four properties: 'left', 'right', 'top' and 'bottom'.
+Each property represents an edge of the container and each property's value should be one of the predefined actions (see below) which will be called when/if the element's edge collides with the container's respective edge.
+Here's an example: `{left: 'push', right: 'forcepush', top: 'none', bottom: 'push'}`.
+  * Alternatively you can also just define collision actions per axis: `{x: 'push', y: 'none'}`.
+  * Or you can mix and match edges and axis: `{x: 'push', top: 'none', bottom: 'push'}`.
+  * For minimum configuration you can just provide a single value as a string, e.g. `'push'` which will be used for all edges.
+  * Collision actions:
+    * `'none'`: Ignore containment.
+    * `'push'`: Push the element back within the container, so that it does not overlap the container.
+If the element is larger than the container and opposite edges both have 'push' action enabled, the element will be positioned so that it overlaps the container an equal amount from both edges.
+    * `'forcepush'`: Identical to 'push', but with one exception: it makes sure that the element's edge is always pushed fully back within the container.
+This action is only useful when the opposite edge has 'push' action enabled.

-**Returns** &nbsp;&mdash;&nbsp; *object*
+**Returns** &nbsp;&mdash;>&nbsp; *object*

 * **obj.left** &nbsp;&mdash;&nbsp; *number*
   * The positioned element's left (CSS) property value (fractional).